-The fitness and probity of individuals in scope of the Fitness & Probity policy is reviewed annually and confirmed through annual performance reviews.
+The Fitness and Probity of individuals in scope of the Fitness & Probity Policy is reviewed annually and confirmed through annual performance reviews and ongoing due diligence.
 As part of this process, the following are assessed:

-- Their integrity and trustworthiness, which form an integral part of our mandatory behavioural targets.
-Hence, annual performance reviews include an assessment of the proper behaviour of PCFs and CFs within the individual's roles. - The leadership and management skills, as applicable. - The relevant knowledge and technical skills for the specific role.
+• Their integrity and trustworthiness, which form an integral part of our mandatory behavioural targets.
+Hence, annual performance reviews include an assessment of the proper behaviour of PCFs and CFs within the individual's roles.

+- The leadership and management skills, as applicable. - The relevant knowledge and technical skills for the specific role.

-All individuals are required confirm their agreement to continue to abide by the Fitness & Probity Standards by signing an Annual Agreement.
+All individuals are required to confirm their agreement to continue to abide by the Fitness & Probity Standards by signing an Annual Agreement.